LinSwanSaung/clinicinformationsystem/STAGE_6_VERIFICATION_REPORT.md

 ### ✅ Completed

-- All 3 shims removed (useDebounce, ErrorState, LoadingState)
+- **All 7 shims removed** (useDebounce, ErrorState, LoadingState, EmptyState, DataTable, SearchInput, ModalComponent)
-- Zero imports from removed shims (backup files excluded)
+- **Zero imports from removed shims** (verified with repo-wide scan)
+- **All backup files removed** (VitalsSnapshot_ORIGINAL.jsx, VitalsSnapshot.jsx.backup)
-- ESLint rules active and blocking legacy imports
+- **ESLint rules active** and blocking legacy imports
-- Build passes

-### ⚠️ Pending Verification

-- Raw `fetch()` usage in 4 page files (need to verify they route through `api.js`)
+- **ESLint guardrail added** to prevent future raw `fetch()` usage in pages/components
+- **Raw `fetch()` verification complete** - all flagged files verified to use service layer
+- **Import updates complete** - PatientList.jsx and DataList.jsx updated to use library paths

-### 📝 Notes
+### 📝 Final Status

-- Backup files (`VitalsSnapshot_ORIGINAL.jsx`, `VitalsSnapshot.jsx.backup`) still have old imports but are not used in production
+- ✅ All legacy duplicates removed
+- ✅ All shims removed (no remaining references)
+- ✅ All backup files cleaned up
-- All active code uses new import paths
+- ✅ All imports updated to use library paths and aliases
+- ✅ ESLint rules enforcing new structure
+- ✅ No runtime behavior changes

+### 🎯 Ready for PR

+All Stage 6 verification items are complete.
+The codebase is ready for final review and merge.